imjoseangel/sandbox/kubernetes/netdebug/README.md

 options ndots:5
 ```

-We can find 3 or more search Domains in the configuration depending on the cloud.
-The example above comes from a Minikube Cluster.
+We can find 3 or more search Domains in a Kubernetes configuration.
+The example above comes from a Minikube Cluster where there are 3 local search domains specified.

+Take a look also to the `ndots:5` option.
+It is important to understand how both `search` and `ndots` settings work together.